james-knott-iw/spring-boot-psql-in-docker/README.md

 # spring-boot-psql-in-docker

-This repository contains the code and instructions for a demonstration on how to containerise a Spring Boot application, Postgres Database and Pgadmin.
+This repository contains the code and instructions for a demonstration on how to containerise a Spring Boot API, Postgres Database and pgAdmin.
 With each application in 3 separate containers.

 ## System Requirements